Rebecca Lee (writer)

-Rebecca Lee (born May 5, 1967) is a short story writer, novelist, and professor, originally from Canada and now living in the USA.
+Rebecca Lee (born May 5, 1967) is a short story writer, novelist, and professor, originally from Canada and now living in the United States.
 She is known for her debut collection Bobcat and Other Stories, which won the Believer Book Award and the Danuta Gleed Literary Award.
 She has also won the National Magazine Award and been shortlisted for The Story Prize.

 Life and academic career

 Rebecca Lee is originally from Regina, Saskatchewan.
 Her father was a professor of chemistry.
 She took an MFA at the University of Iowa Writers' Workshop in 1992.
 She was a Jay C. and Ruth Halls Fiction Fellow at the University of Wisconsin from 1993 to 1994.
 In 1996, she began teaching at the University of North Carolina Wilmington, where she is an associate professor in the creative writing department.

 In 1997, Lee was awarded the Rona Jaffe Foundation Writers' Award.
 She won a James Michener Fellowship in 1998.
 She held the Bunting Fellowship at Harvard University from 2001 to 2002.
 In 2023, she was awarded a Guggenheim Fellowship.